le91688/protostar/README.md

 So now we know how we need to call execve, now we need to figure out how to do it.

 To perform our system call we do the following:

--Put the system call number in the EAX register.
+1.Put the system call number in the EAX register.
--Store the arguments to the system call in the registers EBX, ECX, etc.
+2.Store the arguments to the system call in the registers EBX, ECX, etc.

 This means we need our registers set up like this
 ```asm